seqeralabs/wave/configuration.md

 ## Metrics configuration

-Wave Metrics service provides data about container builds and pulls by ip, image and user.
+Wave Metrics service provides data about container builds and pulls per ip, container image, and user.

 - **`wave.metrics.enabled`**: whether to enable the wave metrics.
 It is `false` by default. *Optional*.
 - **`wave.auth.basic.username`**: Wave metrics api are secured by basic authentication, and this setting provides the username for those APIs.
 The default value of this setting is `username`. *Optional*.